 Leaping Clear and Other Poems by Irving Feldman

-The I.G. in Peking: Letters of Robert Hart, Chinese Maritime Customs, 1868-1907 edited by John King Fairbank, by Katherine Frost Bruner, by Elizabeth MacLeod Matheson, with an introduction by L.K.
+The I.G. in Peking: Letters of Robert Hart, Chinese Maritime Customs, 1868-1907 edited by John King Fairbank and Katherine Frost Bruner and Elizabeth MacLeod Matheson, with an introduction by L.K.
 Little

 Trumbull: The Declaration of Independence by Irma B. Jaffe

 John Trumbull: Patriot-Artist of the American Revolution by Irma B. Jaffe